Siedelwood/QSB/SECURITY.md

 ## Supported Versions

-This project is about a function and quest library for a game and therefore we don't expect any vulerabilities.
+This project is about a function and quest library for a game and therefore we don't expect any vulnerabilities.
 If some are reported we will try to fix them in the currently supported version.

 | Version | Supported          |
 | ------- | ------------------ |